×

 Is a Living Trust valid in all states?

 Yes, a Living Trust is valid in all fifty states, plus the District of Columbia.
+This national validity means that your estate planning arrangements are recognized and enforceable no matter where you reside or where your assets are located.

 What do I have to do after I create a Living Trust?